sandroncello/The-Lexomancer/README.md

 - 📖 Word of the Day
 - 💬 Expression of the Day
+- 📚 Grammar Tips
+- 🎭 Idioms
 - 🎲 Random lesson selection
 - 🚫 No repeated lessons until every lesson has been posted
 - 🔄 Automatic reset when the lesson database is exhausted
 - ⚡ Fully serverless using GitHub Actions
-- 📚 Grammar Tips *(planned)*
-- 🎭 Idioms *(planned)*
 - ⚠️ Common Mistakes *(planned)*

-Each lesson includes:
+Each lesson can include:

-- 🇮🇹 Italian word or expression
+- 🇮🇹 Italian words, expressions, or constructions
-- 🇬🇧 English translation
+- 🇬🇧 Natural English translations
-- 📝 Explanation
+- 📝 Clear explanations
 - 💡 Example sentence(s)
 - 📌 Usage notes where appropriate